 Unexpected events may interfere with your ability to effectively apply yourself to this program of study.
 If a significant personal, family, or other non-medical reason interferes with a student's education and prohibits the student from maintaining the curricular sequence, the student may submit a formal request to the Program Director for voluntary withdrawal from the program.
-Students should schedule a meeting with the Dean of Students and their advisor prior to withdrawal.

 Students desiring to voluntarily withdraw from the PTA Program should put this request in a letter to the Program Director, including a description of the event/situation impacting the student's participation at that time.
 Students should meet with Financial Aid to discuss implications of this withdrawal.
 The student's major will be changed to "General Studies" and the student will no longer be considered a PTA student unless there is an application for re-entry.
-Students should get a new ID badge that no longer identifies them as a PTA student.
-Students will be dismissed from the program if there is no request to reenter within a year of the withdrawal.
+Students will be dismissed from the program if there is no request to re-enter within a year of the withdrawal.